 Growing roses in Florida does have some challenges.
 Much published rose growing information seems to pertain to northern climates and does not necessarily work in our hot, humid tropical climate nor does it pertain to our sandy soil.

 One of the biggest challenges here in South Florida are Root Knot Nematodes.
 Good news!
 There are several Earth-friendly and Old Garden Roses that are resistant to Root Knot Nematodes and can be grown on their own root system.
 There are also beneficial nematodes that can be used effectively to help control root knot nematodes and other pests.
+Click HERE for more information from Kathy Porter, Consulting Rosarian.

-An article by Pam Greenwald owner of Angel Gardens, posted on Paul Zimmerman’s excellent Rose website, lists her recommendations of own-root, Old Garden Roses that grow well in South Florida.
+Another article by Pam Greenwald owner of Angel Gardens, posted on Paul Zimmerman’s excellent Rose website, lists her recommendations of own-root, Old Garden Roses that grow well in South Florida.

 Photo: Rosa Louis Philippe